zhiqian93/computer-vision/README.md

     5. Next step would be to link esp8266 to laptop/UP Board

     **Have to clean up the code for id, better just use one list to contain all detail, MUST DO LATER

+2 May:

+    1. UP Board WiFi hotspot inconsistent, use a separate nodeMCU and serial link together might be better
+    2. For Python3, uninstall serial and pyserial, then install pyserial again.
+    3. Arduino encoding format is ASCII, but utf-8 works anyways.